| Log Home Restoration Maintenance Products

 Tips For Rotted Logs

-1. First, use PeneTreat to saturate the logs and keep them from rotting any further.
+1. First, use a borate product like PeneTreat (see Tim-bor) to saturate the logs and keep them from rotting any further.

 2. Next, use LiquidWood to seal cracks and create an undercoating for the WoodEpox to adhere to.